HYOWONCHO/athw_tpm_leon/bsp/README.md

-#bsp (Board Support Package)
+# BSP (Board Support Package)

-BSP contains of the TPM driver and External interface protocol which communicate with HOST or TPM device
+**BSP** contains of the TPM driver and External interface protocol which communicate with HOST or TPM device

 LIST OF PRIMARY FEATURE: